ikerepeks/Lab3_SSE4354_Shakir/README.md

-# LabSSE4354_StudentMarks
-Enterprise Application Lab Exercise by Shakir 193908 </br>
+# Enterprise Application JSP Practical Lab Exercise

-Have login and signup into the MySQL then produce Average score for the student
+**Functionalities**

+1. Register and Login

+2. Print out current student mark

+3. Change student current mark

+Documentation and Design will be in the documentation folder